Perfectly personalized denture – Flexible implementation process – With the latest tools

 implant-elotte-utana-abra.jpg

-with a dental bridge (3 dental crowns supported by 2 implants).
+A dental bridge (3 crowns supported by 2 implants) is used to replace 3 missing teeth.

 rogzitett-fogpotlas.jpg

-we use a stable denture fixed to implants.
+For full mouth restoration, we use a stable denture that is secured to implants.

 Bone graft, gum graft for implantation